saidfaisal/Image-Analysis-with-Azure-Computer-Vision/README.md

 improved: saidfaisal
 ---

-# Transfer objects to and from Azure Blob storage using PHP
+# Image Analysis with Azure Computer Vision

-This repository contains a simple sample project to help you getting started with Azure storage using .NET as the development language.
+This repository contains a simple sample project to help you getting started with Azure storage using .NET as the development language and the repository is final project "Menjadi Azure Cloud Developer" from Dicoding.

 ## Prerequisites